zoldur/GinCoin/README.md

 # GIN Coin
-Shell script to install a [GIN Coin Masternode](https://gincoin.io) on a Linux server running Ubuntu 14.04 or 16.04.
+Shell script to install a [GIN Coin Masternode](https://gincoin.io) on a Linux server running Ubuntu 16.04.
 Use it on your own risk.
+This script will install **GIN 1.1.0.0**

 ***
 ## Installation: